DoanKhanhDev/Lando-VSCode/README.md

 `Lando: Poweroff`

+`Lando: generate php.ini file(For Dev)`

-- You can add the commonly configuration for your projects in settings:
+- You can add the sample configuration for your projects in settings:
   - recipe
   - excludes
   - mailhog